 Full instructions are in the recipe card at the bottom of the post!

 I like preparing this plant-based taco meat mixture in the food processor.
-My food processor is small, so I do the veggies in separate batches than the nut mixture, and then stir it all together.
-If you have a larger food processor, you can combinate the diced veggies, nuts, spices, sun-dried tomatoes, and water all in the food processor and pulse until everything is well-mixed and finely diced.
-From there, you’ll saute the mixture for 10 to 15 minutes or so, and then it’s ready to eat!
+My food processor is small, so I do the veggies in separate batches from the nut mixture, and then stir it all together.
+If you have a larger food processor, you can combine the diced vegetables, nuts, spices, sun-dried tomatoes, and water in the food processor and pulse until everything is well-mixed and finely chopped.
+From there, you’ll sauté the mixture for 10 to 15 minutes, and then it’s ready to eat!

-This specific batch you see here was for the delicious tacos you’re looking at, and a batch of homemade vegan NACHOS – both of which used this veggie taco meat and my homemade vegan cheese sauce.
-Two totally decadent recipes that you’d never guess were made mostly with VEGETABLES!
+The specific batch you see here was for the delicious tacos you’re looking at, as well as a batch of homemade vegan nachos – both of which used this veggie taco meat and my homemade vegan cheese sauce.
+Two totally decadent recipes that you’d never guess were primarily made with VEGETABLES!

 Here are some ideas for how to serve: